smarter-sh/community/contributors/guide/scalability-good-practices.md

 }
 ```

-This snippet contains a number of problems that were always present in the Kubernetes
+This snippet contains a number of problems that were always present in the Smarter
 codebase, and continue to appear.
 We try to address them in the most important places,
 but the work never ends.